Eating Disorder Help for Parents and Family Members

 Outpatient Treatment vs. Inpatient Treatment

-The Maudsley Approach is an outpatient program for young patients who are under their parents’ care.
-This method is a three-step program that starts by increasing parental control of the child’s eating patterns.
+The Maudsley Approach is an outpatient program for patients who are under their parents’ care.
+This method is a 3-step program that starts by increasing parental control of the child’s eating patterns.
 Once the child is able to make healthy eating choices independently, the program focuses on addressing future development, which may be impaired due to the effects of the eating disorder.
 This method of treatment lasts about a year, according to the Maudsley Parents organization.

 Recovery and Relapse